-Unspent funds from the 2019-2022 Capital Plan intended for the new Marpole branch were allocated to a consultant-led feasibility study to explore options for a temporary expanded location for the Marpole Branch, as the civic centre project was not proceeding in the 2023-2026 Capital Plan and the need for a larger library location remains urgent.
-This study concluded in February 2024, and VPL is considering the findings with the City's Real Estate, Environment and Facilities Management department.
+In 2023, unspent funds from the 2019-2022 Capital Plan intended for the new Marpole branch were allocated to a consultant-led feasibility study to explore options for a temporary expanded location for the Marpole Branch, as the civic centre project was not proceeding in the 2023-2026 Capital Plan and the need for a larger library location remains urgent.
+This study, concluded in February 2024, recommended expansion into the adjacent retail unit; this would double the branch's footprint, and allow for much needed amenities such as a program room, expanded children's space, and improved accessibility.